DannyDainton/postman-ci-pipeline-example/README.md

 [![Build Status](https://img.shields.io/circleci/project/github/DannyDainton/postman-ci-pipeline-example.svg)](https://circleci.com/gh/DannyDainton/postman-ci-pipeline-example)

-In order to you CircleCI on your projects you will need an account.
+In order to use CircleCI on your projects you will need an account.
 You can sign in via Github, which makes it easier to add your projects from your repos.

 More information about getting started with CircleCI, can be found [here](https://circleci.com/docs/2.0/first-steps/#section=getting-started).